Showtime poster

 The inciting incident occurs at 12 minutes when During a bust, Trey's showboating with a news crew causes Mitch's expensive camera equipment to be destroyed, creating a PR nightmare and jeopardizing Mitch's career..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Mitch reluctantly agrees to do the reality show "Showtime" partnered with Trey, accepting this new world of cameras and performance despite his hatred of it., moving from reaction to action.
+This demonstrates the protagonist's commitment to Mitch reluctantly agrees to do the reality show "Showtime" partnered with Trey, accepting this new world of cameras and performance despite his hatred of it., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat The show becomes a ratings hit and Mitch gets a lead on the real arms dealer case; false victory as it seems the show might actually help his police work, but the line between reality and performance blurs., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
-Here, A confrontation with the arms dealers goes wrong due to the TV crew's presence; the case falls apart, someone is endangered, and Mitch realizes the show has compromised real justice and safety., indicates the protagonist at their lowest point.
+Here, A confrontation with the arms dealers goes wrong due to the TV crew's presence; the case falls apart, someone is endangered, and Mitch realizes the show has compromised real justice and safety., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Mitch realizes he can use the show's resources and Trey's instincts combined with his own detective skills; they choose to work together authentically, synthesizing performance and real police work., demonstrating the transformation achieved throughout the journey.